Who is Felix Mobile?

 - Prepaid with a full month expiry

-Felix plan is a prepaid SIM only plan with no lock-in contracts or exit fees, using the full Vodafone 3G/4G network.
-The Vodafone network only cover 96 percent of the Australian population, which isn’t the best when compared to Telstra (99.4 percent) and Optus (98.8 percent).
-However, unlike many other telcos’ prepaid plans which have a 28-day expire, a Felix recharge will last you the entire month just like a postpaid plan.
+Felix’s plans are prepaid SIM-only plans with no lock-in contracts or exit fees, using the full Vodafone 4G network.
+The Vodafone network covers 96 percent of the Australian population, which isn’t the best when compared to Telstra (99.4 percent) and Optus (98.8 percent).
+However, unlike many other telcos’ prepaid plans which have a 28-day expiry, a Felix recharge will last you the entire month just like a postpaid plan.
 But keep in mind that your Felix plan will renew automatically, so if you decide to cancel, try to do so before your next month begins.

 - Unlimited data

 Perhaps the most unique feature of Felix Mobile’s SIM plan is that it includes unlimited data.
-This is the first time we’ve seen a mobile plan with unlimited data in over a decade.
-However, speeds can’t exceed 20Mbps, but that’s more than fast enough and we’ll tell you why later in this review.
+On the unlimited plan you won’t be able to access speeds beyond 20Mbps, but that’s more than fast enough and we’ll tell you why later in this review.